-- Just as a car requires fuel to work, or a power station requires coal to produce energy, so our body needs energy to function. - Our body gets energy from the food that we eat.
-When we eat food, our body breaks down the food into usable energy. - Everything our body does (from breathing to our heart beating, or even sitting upright and learning) requires energy.
+- Just as a car requires fuel to work, or a power station requires coal to produce energy, so our body needs energy to function.

+- the food into usable energy.

+- learning) requires energy.

 Teacher's Top Tip: Ask the learners to wave their arms in the air.
 Then ask them whether they think that required energy or not.
 Explain to the learners that certain activities require more energy than others.